-- In July, the program concludes with graduation and receipt of a certificate.
+- The program concludes with graduation and receipt of a certificate.

-- From July December, the cohort continues to work on a self-directed and self-managed group project (typically a community-building project, fundraising campaign, and/or charitable venture).
+- From there, the cohort continues to work on a self-directed and self-managed group project (typically a community-building project, fundraising campaign, and/or charitable venture).

 - Cost is $1,595 per person (non chamber members pay double).

 - Two 50% scholarships are available (see application form).